 However, for those that are serious about the business, there can be solid relationships made with long-term clients that include benefits for both sides.

-If you are considering a copywriting career you should have the basic skills if you are to be successful.
+If you are considering a writing career you should have the basic skills, and be aware of the copywriting challenges if you are to be successful.

 That means a good command of the native language you are using and punctuation, grammar, and spelling ability.